Alice’s Diary

 Her mother peered at the paper.
 “Dr. Luigi Grasso.
 Ha!
 Probably a mafia thing.”

 “Probably,” Alice muttered, quickly rising from the table.
 Luigi Grasso was the doctor who’d scraped out her womb.
 She raced from the kitchen to her upstairs bathroom where she vomited repeatedly into the toilet.
 When she felt a little calmer, she sat down on her bed and tried to piece things together.
 The word mafia kept ringing in her head.
 Perhaps her mother was right.
 And then more terrible ideas started coming to her.
 Those crisp hundred dollar bills.
-Tommy had never said where the money came from, but his father was a builder and builders were often connected to seamy characters in the mafia and if that were true, then Kirk Duncan, with his well-cut suits and garage full of expensive cars, was probably personally acquainted with quite a number of them, and had – oh god just like a in a crime movie – called in a favor.
+Tommy had never said where the money came from, but his father was a builder and builders were often connected to seamy characters in the mafia and if that were true, then Kirk Duncan, with his well-cut suits and garage full of expensive cars, was probably personally acquainted with quite a number of them, and had – oh god just like in a crime movie – called in a favor.
 Once Alice thought that, she knew it was true, and also knew she had to get out of her family’s Long Island home as quickly as possible.
 She would go stay with a friend in Connecticut.
 Her mother, with whom she constantly locked horns, would be happy to have her out of the house, and she could say she wanted to spend the last weekend before leaving for Europe riding horses on her friend’s farm in Litchfield.
 She would never tell anyone about this.
 All she could do was write about it in her diary.

 The loss of her virginity and the abortion and horrifying murder that followed it affected Alice profoundly.